9SMTM6/mcmc-demo/README.md

 ## Allocator for shipped linux binaries

+OUT OF DATE: Because of build issues we switched to glibc anyways.

 Linux releases are built with musl in the provided pipeline.

 This may cause performance regressions compared to glibc.